delprzemo/react-cheatsheet/README.md

 Http requests
 =================

 There are a lot of ways to communicate with our backend API.
-One of them is to use axior library.
+One of them is to use Axios library.

 Install:
 `npm install axios`